datumbox/datumbox-framework/README.md

 Documentation
 -------------

-At the moment the Framework has a very poor documentation.
-Fortunately for every model there is a JUnit Test which clearly shows how to train and use the models.
-If you use the framework or part of it, please consider commenting the methods that you used and contributing your changes by sending a pull request.
+Most of the public methods and classes of the Framework are documented with Javadoc comments.
+Moreover for every model there is a JUnit Test which clearly shows how to train and use the models.

 Bug Reports
 -----------